 , and VoiceRecording

 .
+(A sealed trait can be extended only in the same file as its declaration.)
 Now we can do pattern matching on these case classes:

 def showNotification(notification: Notification): String = {